Aleksei-Rozhkou/rsschool-cv/cv.md

- ###Key skills
+## Key skills
 Responsibility
 Experience in the field of procurement for 9 years, before that, administration and management in the field of restaurant business.
 A confident PC user, working with 1C and many other programs and resources.

--sDriving experience
+-Driving experience 15 y.o.
-There is a private car
+-There is a private car
-Rights of category A, B
+-Rights of category A, B